Team California for Healthy Kids

 - Fresh Foods (PDF)

 - Water (PDF)

-This September 27, 2011 Webinar describes how schools, after school agencies, early childhood programs, professional and membership organizations, community partners, and stakeholders can get involved in the campaign.
+The September 27, 2011 Webinar described how schools, after school agencies, early childhood programs, professional and membership organizations, community partners, and stakeholders can get involved in the campaign.